koole/react-sanctum/README.md

 The react-sanctum package aims to provide an easy way to authenticate your React application with Laravel Sanctum.

-⚠️ This is a work in progress.
-While it works properly and we use it internally, you can expect some breaking changes.

 ## Usage

 Install from NPM